Qt1980/reading-notes/README.md

 # Qadree's Reading Notes for Code 201

 Wecome to the reading notes of Code 201.
 Here we will build on the foundation of Code 102 and take a more in depth look at programming languages.
 The content of this section will also act as a visual representation of my personal journey into coding.
 Please enjoy this journey with me.
+Here are some of the things we will be doing daily:

+      - Daily Reading
+      - Labs
+      - Class Collaboration
+      - Webpage Building

 *201* TABLE OF CONTENTS